Hove Level Crossing Removal

 About the project

-The Australian Government and South Australian Governments have announced $171 million funding towards the grade separation of the level crossing at Brighton Road, Hove.
+The Australian and South Australian Governments have announced $171 million funding towards the removal of the level crossing at Brighton Road, Hove.

 The crossing is located approximately 12km south-west of the Adelaide CBD on the Seaford line, on Brighton Road, between Sturt Road and Oaklands Road.